-Logistic plan for EGRIP 2018
+Logistic plan for EGRIP 2019

-The logistic plan for 2018 is to maintain the infrastructure of the drill trench and science trench and the actively cooled core extraction facility that protect the ice cores from the brittle zone from temperature shock as they are retrieved.
+The logistic plan for 2019 is to maintain the infrastructure of the drill trench and science trench.
 We expect the main generator to be in fine shape as it was overhauled in 2017.
-The satellite dish from 2016 and 2017 will be supplied with an upgraded communications package.
-After tests in 2017, the polar bear Doppler radar will be active in 2018.
-This radar is capable of detecting movement in a 4 km radius of camp.
-EGRIP have a LIDAR to measure cloud base in 2018 to improve weather reporting and reduce the risk of aborted flights.
-One balloon trench project is planned: Building a balloon trench garage for heavy equipment.
-At entrances and in tunnels, doors and curtains will be installed to maintain low temperatures in the trenches.
+The satellite dish from 2016 was last year supplied with an upgraded communications package.
+After tests in 2017 and 2018, the polar bear Doppler radar will be active again in 2019.
+This radar is capable of detecting movement in a 3 km radius of camp.
+Since 2017 EGRIP has a LIDAR to measure cloud base to improve weather reporting and reduce the risk of aborted flights.